andornaut/filectrl/README.md

 # FileCTRL

-A Text User Interface (TUI) file manager for Linux and macOS.
+FileCTRL is a light, opinionated, responsive, theme-able, and simple Text User Interface (TUI) file manager for Linux and macOS

 ![image](./screenshot.png)